lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/hyperparameter_optimization.md

 :--------------------------------------------------------------:|:-------------------------:
 ![GUI for configuring OmniOpt](misc/OmniOpt-evaluate-menu.png)  |  ![GUI for configuring OmniOpt](misc/OmniOpt-still-running-jobs.png)

-For now we assume that OmniOpt has finished already.
+For now, we assume that OmniOpt has finished already.
 In order to look into the results, there are the following basic approaches.

 1. **Graphical approach:**